65ndres/content_creation_system/README.md

                     had their video generation completed to trigger the audio generation.
     2.3 Create audio file
         2.3.1 Scene text is sent to ElevenLabs
-        2.3.2 File is generated intantly store locally and right after upload it the S3 2.3.3 Each time the job is completed it will check whether all the other scenes had their audio generation completed to trigger video and audio merge 2.4 Merge video and audio
+        2.3.2 File is generated intantly and stored locally and right after upload it the S3 2.3.3 Each time the job is completed it will check whether all the other scenes had their audio generation completed to trigger video and audio merge 2.4 Merge video and audio